Skip to content

 • Not active: no activity recorded

 The student summary shows the percentage of students in each activity level.
-The Usage section also contains the teacher usage table, which shows how each teacher is using Mathspace, including tasks created, days active, pages viewed, and average time spent per student.
+The Usage section also contains the teacher usage table, which shows how each teacher is using Mathspace, including tasks created, days active, pages viewed, and average time spent per student, all during the selected period.

 Standards Proficiency

-It includes bar charts showing the top standards with the most growth in student proficiency, and the top standards with the highest overall proficiency during the selected period.
+It includes bar charts showing the standards with the most growth in student proficiency, and the standards with the highest overall proficiency for the selected period.
 This helps you see where students are making gains and where they’ve reached strong levels of mastery.

-• % Gained proficiency → percentage of students that gained proficiency during the selected period
+• % Gained proficiency → percentage of students that gained proficiency between the start and end dates

 • % Proficient at Start → percentage of students already proficient at the start of the selected period